Ready in

 Step 4: Add Spices

 Uncover the pot and mix the softened vegetables.
 Add 1 tsp of paprika, 1 tsp of ground coriander, 3/4 tsp of ground turmeric, 1/2 tsp of crushed black pepper, salt to taste, and 2 vegetable stock cubes.
-Mix well and sauté for 2 to 3 minutes over a medium flame.
+Mix well and sauté for over a medium flame.

 Step 5: Add Lentils and Water